Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 4. Configure Network Policies to be Distributed

-• Based on these network policies, administrators can dictate the websites, applications, files, and more that different network user segments are able to access.
+• Based on these network policies, administrators can dictate the websites, applications, files, and more that different network user segments can access.

 1. Log in to the JoinNow Management Portal.

-2. Go to Identity Management > Identity Providers.
+2. Navigate to Identity Management > Identity Providers.

 3. Click Add Identity Provider.

-4. In the Basic section, type the Name and Description of the IDP.
+4. In the Basic section, enter the name of the IDP in the Name field.

 Now, SecureW2 Cloud Connector knows how to exchange information with your provider’s user database.